• Skip to primary navigation

 Instructions

-• Preheat oven to 350°F. Spray a 9-inch cast iron skillet or glass pie pan with non-stick baking spray, set aside.
+• Preheat oven to 350°F/ 177°C. Spray a 9-inch cast-iron skillet or glass pie pan with non-stick baking spray or butter, set aside.

-• In a large mixing bowl, mix together the flour, sugar, salt, baking powder, and baking soda.
+• In a large mixing bowl, whisk 4 cups all-purpose flour, ½ cup sugar, 1 teaspoon kosher salt, 1 teaspoon baking powder, and 1 teaspoon baking soda.

-• Add the butter to the flour mixture.
-Blend with your hands until the mixture is a coarse crumble and there are no large clumps of butter.
+• Add 4 Tablespoons unsalted butter, softened to the flour mixture.
+Blend with your hands until the mixture is a coarse crumble with no large clumps of butter.
 Make a well in the center of the ingredients.

-• Into the hole, add the egg, use a spoon or whisk to break it up slightly.
-Note 1 Mix in 1 cup of low-fat buttermilk, low-fat sour cream.
+• Into the hole, add 1 large egg, use a spoon or whisk to break it up slightly.
+(Note 1) Mix in 1 cup buttermilk and 1 cup low-fat sour cream.

-• Use a wooden spoon to gently fold the batter once stirring in the raisins.
-Add a little more buttermilk if the dough seems too dry.
+• Use a wooden spoon to gently mix the batter once, then stir in ½ to ¾ cup raisins.
+Add a little more buttermilk, up to ½ cup, if the dough seems too dry.

-• Place dough into the prepared pan.
+• Place the batter into the prepared pan.
 Use a serrated knife to make a cross in the center of the dough.
-Sprinkle the 1 teaspoon of remaining flour over the top of dough.
+Sprinkle 1 teaspoon all-purpose flour and 1 teaspoon granulated sugar (optional) over the top of the bread batter.

 • Bake in the preheated oven on the center rack in center of the oven for about 60 minutes.
 Check if the bread is done by putting a toothpick through the center of bread.